-Hotel Hotel Near the Giants Causeway
+Hotel Near the Giant's Causeway

 A must-see natural wonder, this unique formation of basalt columns resulting from a volcanic eruption 60 million years ago is the focal point of a designated Area of Outstanding Natural Beauty and the only UNESCO World Heritage Site in Northern Ireland.